Holistic Stream Assessment/Restoration: Dutemple Brook, Rhode Island...

 Dutemple Brook was last surveyed in 2019.
 At that time, it was the coldest stream in the Queen River watershed.
 Wild native brook trout numbers were solid as well.
 But a lot has happened in the last 7 years including several warm summers and chronic droughts.

-The first step will be to perform a top-to-bottom visual survey to identify potential impediments to fish passage such as dams and waterfalls, thermal stressors such as impoundments and beaver ponds, and other issues that can impact fish.
+The first step was to perform a top-to-bottom visual survey to identify potential impediments to fish passage such as dams and waterfalls, thermal stressors such as impoundments and beaver ponds, and other issues that can impact fish.